WordPress Performance 2024

 Measuring charging times

 We determine the loading times of your website in a comprehensive analysis.
-We use various tools and analysis programs, different Internet connections and different end devices.
+We use various tools and analysis programs, various Internet connections and various terminal devices.

 optimization